 Of course, living in a temple still offers a magnificent opportunity for absorption and training in bhakti-yoga, but often – in a number of countries – it’s hard to find many “customers” willing to become

 The method of teaching people to practice at home and at the same time spread the chanting has many advantages.
 It encourages them to take responsibility, to make spiritual advancement and to become exemplary; and it makes Krsna consciousness available to the neighboring residents anywhere there are devotees.
 And when a number of devotees form a larger community, they generally naturally wish to establish a larger center

 When data is analyzed and results studied, it might become obvious that inspiring home centers could be one of the best business models for spreading Krsna consciousness in the modern world.

 People already have a place to stay.
 People already know other people.
 When these people become God conscious they can start turning their place into a temple, as envisioned by Srila Prabhupada: “This Krsna consciousness movement wants to see that every house has become a temple of Krsna.
 That is our program.”
 (Lecture on Bhagavad-gita 7.1, Ahmedabad, 13 Dec 1972).

 After all, a temple is what a temple does.
 What do you think?

-If you found these ideas stimulating, please like the article, comment and share it – and you can do it right now.
+If you found these ideas stimulating, please comment and share it – and you can do it right now.